Genivia/SJOT/README.md

 Schemas for JSON Objects, or simply SJOT, is a fast and lightweight alternative to JSON schema.
 SJOT schemas are valid JSON, just like JSON schema.
-SJOT schemas have the look and feel of an object template and are easy to use.
+SJOT schemas have the look and feel of an object template and are therefore very easy to use.
 SJOT aims at fast JSON validation with lightweight schemas and compact validators.

 SJOT schemas convert to JSON schema draft v4 without loss of schema details.